kevinxia787/Budgetr/README.md

 Added a cardLayout main.
 However, I think that this isn't the best way to go about creating the executable.
 Instead, I am currently learning how to write nested layouts.
 I have a baseline posted already.
 I think this will make the program cleaner and easier to use for any user.
 Learning a lot about layout manager and the different layouts available.

+Twelfth Edit:

+Added a groupLayout to Border.WEST for the value inserts.
+Also implemented action listeners.
+Currently working on the logic and inserts of all of the BudgetStorage implementation.
+Main layout and executable should be finished in a week.